MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ![image](https://user-images.githubusercontent.com/125508084/219168647-00c549ff-d198-4f24-9f8e-e4d572936aee.png)

-- Names can be anything that will help you identify the course later on, but the url should be the link to "Lecture Attendance" page.
+- Names can be anything that will help you identify the courses later on, but ***the urls must be links to "Lecture Attendance" pages***.

 ![image](https://user-images.githubusercontent.com/125508084/219171009-623cca2b-a639-490d-bda5-5e385860a820.png)